 The areas used for an indexed sequential data set are the index, prime, and overflow areas.
 When you are creating the data set and define any of these areas on a DD statement, you must identify the data set name and follow it with the area name you are defining.
 The area name is enclosed in parentheses and is either PRIME, INDEX, or OVFLOW.
 If you are using only one DD statement to define the entire data set, code DSNAME=dsname or DSNAME=dsname(PRIME).
-When you retrieve the data set, you code only the data set name; you do not include the term PRIME, INDEX, or OVFLOW.
+When you retrieve a data set, The term PRIME, INDEX, or OVFLOW is optional.
 For detailed information on how to create and retrieve indexed sequential data sets, refer to "Appendix C: Creating and Retrieving Indexed Sequential Data Sets" in this publication.